 The disenchantment is linked to the end of the passion and the eventual wear and tear of that daily life has on a relationship.
-The person going through a burnout in a relationship will then find it hard to accept that their can’t live up to the image we created of them.
+That's right, when the date nights dry up, so does the spark in a long term romantic relationship… The person going through a burnout in a relationship will then find it hard to accept that their can’t live up to the image we created of them.

 It's hard to cast a stone against those whose expectations exceed reality.
 They are often linked to education or to the various images we perceive as love, through advertising or romantic movies.
 Passion, tenderness, friendship, support, sex, etc. a couple has many ideals to carry on their frail shoulders.

 However, life in a relationship requires a lot of adaptation and compromise.
 Even though true feelings and dedication can help, the fact remains that two different people who decide to live together need support throughout their adventure.
-The truth is, love doesn't solve all problems and must, no matter what happens, face reality.
+The truth is, love doesn't solve all of our problems and must, no matter what happens, we must face reality.

 If your man leaves laundry lying around and this drives you crazy, your so called 'perfect partner' will lose points in your eyes.
 You could go as far as being disappointed or interpreting this sign as a lack of love.

 >>> Discover our selection of the 15 most romantic quotes.